-Stock markets have been known for its volatility and it is due to this volatility that it generates relatively higher returns compared to other investment instruments.
-This volatility in the stock market is due its exposure to both systematic and non-systematic risks.
-While non-systematic risks can be mitigated to diversification of portfolio, the systematic risk is not as easily done.
-This systematic risk refers to the changes in market and macroeconomic factors which some of them can be mitigated through hedging activities such as buying interest rate and exchange rate derivative instruments, but it incurs additional costs which in turn reduce the profitability of their investment.
-Therefore, it is importance for investors to understand the relationship between these macroeconomic factors and how it impacts the stock's performance.
-The study is done to examine how does macroeconomic factors influenced the performance of stock markets.
-Secondly, the study also tries to examine the relationship of Shariah compliance stocks (Shariah stocks) performance and non-Shariah compliance stocks (conventional stocks) performance in relation to the impact of changes to macroeconomic factors.
+Stock markets are subject to volatility and it is due to this volatility that it generates relatively higher returns compared to other investment instruments.
+This volatility in the stock market is due to its exposure to both systematic and non-systematic risks.
+While non-systematic risks can be mitigated by diversification of portfolio, the systematic risk is not easily handled.
+The systematic risk refers to the changes in market and macroeconomic factors some of which can be mitigated through hedging activities such as buying interest rate and exchange rate derivative instruments, but it incurs additional costs which in turn reduces the profitability of their investment.
+Therefore, it is important for investors to understand the relationship between these macroeconomic factors and how it impacts the stock's performance.
+The study is done to investigate how macroeconomic factors influenced the performance of stock markets.
+Secondly, the study also tries to investigate the Shariah compliance stocks' (Shariah stocks) performance and non-Shariah compliance stocks' (conventional stocks) performance in relation to the impact of changes to macroeconomic factors.

 There have been many previous researches done that have produced mixed results on whether Shariah stocks are more shock resistance compared to conventional stocks.
 Past literature claims that Islamic equity funds and Islamic indices outperformed their conventional counterparts during crisis due to the conservative nature of Shariah compliant investments (Alam &Rajjaque, 2010; Ho, Abd Rahman, Yusuf, & Zamzamin, 2014; Jawadi, Jawadi, & Louhichi, 2014).
 While Hayat & Kraeussl (2011), who used a sample that includes almost all Islamic funds rather than a subsample from a specific region, find that Islamic equity funds - in relation to conventional funds - underperformed more during the GFC.
-Therefore, this research might also give a clearer idea on this comparison under Malaysian context.
+Therefore, this research might also give a clearer idea on this comparison in Malaysian context.